CLUB PROFILEClub Profile

 FC TOKYO

-From the perspective of aiming to be a "J Club for the people of Tokyo" widely supported by various layers of citizens, we chose a simple and familiar design that includes the word "Tokyo" as the hometown name, which is easy for anyone to understand.
+From the perspective of aiming to be a "J Club for the people of Tokyo" widely supported by people from all walks of life, we have chosen the simple and familiar name "Tokyo" as our hometown name.

 • BLUE